tamarin-prover/tamarin-prover/src/010_advanced-features.md

 ### Using an Oracle

+Oracles allow the manual ranking of proof goals.
+They are invoked as a process with the lemma under scrutiny as the first argument and all current proof goals seperated by EOL over stdin.
+Proof goals match the regex `(\d+):(.+)` where `(\d+)` is the goal's index, and `(.+)` is the actual goal.
+A proof goal is formatted like one of the applicable proof methods shown in the interactive view, but without **solve(...)** surrounding it.
+One can also observe the input to the oracle in the stdout of tamarin itself.
+Oracle calls are logged between `START INPUT`, `START OUTPUT`, and `END Oracle call`.

+The oracle can set the new order of proof goals by writing the proof indices to stdout, separated by EOL.
+The order of the indices determines the new order of proof goals.

-We present a small example to demonstrate how an oracle can be used to generate efficient proofs.
+Next, we present a small example to demonstrate how an oracle can be used to generate efficient proofs.

 Assume we want to prove the uniqueness of a pair `<xcomplicated,xsimple>`, where